avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 This viscous friction force is artificially added to the numerical computation.
-The aim of this force is to stabilize the simulation and prevent neighbor particles to have too significant velocities.
+The aim of this force is to stabilize the simulation and prevent neighbor particles to have too significantly different velocities.
 Physically, this force also makes sense and corresponds to some second order forces that were neglected (lateral shear stress) as explained in :ref:`DFAnumerics:Artificial viscosity`.
 This force is controlled by the ``subgridMixingFactor`` in the configuration file.
 Setting this parameter to 0 deactivates the artificial viscosity term.
 The default value (100) does not have any physical foundings yet.
-Future work will help define this parameter in a more physical way.
+Future work will help defining this parameter in a more physical way.
 The velocity is updated immediately after using an explicit/implicit formulation.

-Go back to :ref:`com1DFAAlgorithm:Algorithm graph`

 Go back to :ref:`com1DFAAlgorithm:Algorithm graph`

 Compute friction forces